Hi. My name is Tanner.

 That’s all there is to it to registering and hosting your travel blog.
 It literally take minutes to buy your domain and get started.

 WordPress is a “content management system” or CMS.
 That’s fancy for a program that makes it easy to build your site and add content.
-(Cruzely and all my sites are built using WordPress.)
+(Cruzely is built using WordPress.)
 Best of all, WordPress is free.

 If you signed up with Bluehost, all you have to do is login, go to the control panel (cpanel on Bluehost) and just click “Install WordPress.”